[Skip to Navigation] | [Skip to Content]

 Our guide to luxury holidays in Scotland

-From the bonny, bonny banks of Loch Lomond to the charming border town of Melrose, Scotland is renowned for its breathtaking natural beauty; where rugged mountain ranges, coral-strewn coves, and glacial lochs with elusive residents vie for attention.
-This bravehearted nation might be speckled with ancient castles – from Eilean Donan to Edinburgh Castle – where tartan-clad kings once reigned, but the olde-worlde deal is sweetened with artisanal cities.
-Toe-tapping Glasgow is UNESCO’s City of Music, and the country's capital plays host to the world’s largest arts festival, The Fringe, every August.
+Whether it’s the bonny banks of Loch Lomond or the border town of Melrose, Scotland is renowned for its natural beauty.
+Here, rugged mountain ranges, coral-strewn coves, secret islets and glacial lochs vie for attention.
+Its cities, meanwhile, hum with creativity.
+Glasgow is UNESCO’s City of Music, and the country’s capital, Edinburgh, plays host to the world’s largest arts festival, The Fringe, every August.

 Locations in Scotland